eclipse-sumo/sumo/docs/web/docs/Simulation/Output/TripInfo.md

 Single devices may choose to add further output to the tripinfo file.
 This is currently the case for the "emissions" device which is instantiated using one of the options **--device.emissions.probability** {{DT_FLOAT}} or **--device.emissions.explicit** [***<ID\>\[,<ID\>\]\****](../../Basics/Notation.md#referenced_data_types).
-The written emissions depend on the chose emission class of the vehicle (see [Definition of Vehicles, Vehicle Types, and Routes](../../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md) and [Models/Emissions](../../Models/Emissions.md)).
+The written emissions depend on the chosen emission class of the vehicle (see [Definition of Vehicles, Vehicle Types, and Routes](../../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md) and [Models/Emissions](../../Models/Emissions.md)).
 The output